mainsail-crew/docs/docs/mainsailos/supported-sbcs/index.md

 # Supported SBCs

-The list of supported SBCs is continually being expanded.
-Below is an overview of currently supported boards and those planned for the future.
+You can choose from a growing list of supported SBCs.
+Below you find an overview of currently supported boards and those planned for the future.

 ## Raspberry Pi